 For each module, you will complete one or two assessments.
 In addition, tutors will set ungraded or formative assessments as part of the learning process.
-At the end of the module an overall module mark is awarded based on the evidence of the summative assessments, with 40% being the pass mark.
+At the end of the module an overall module mark is awarded based on the evidence of the summative assessments, with 50% being the pass mark.

-Please refer to the Assessment Regulations, which can be found via the following link OU-Regulations-for-validated-awards-July-2018.pdf (ucleeds.ac.uk), for full details.
+Please refer to the Assessment Regulations, which can be found via the following link, for full details.